dhui808/spring-snippets/di.md

   @Primary annotation: Gives priority to the other beans of the same type.
   @Qualifier annotation: Differentiates between the other beans by providing a unique qualifier name.

+### Spring Conditional Annotations
+  Institiates a bean of a specific implementaion of an interface under certian conditions.
+  For instance, If using Oracle database, then create DaoOracle.
+If using Informix database, the create DaoInformix.

+  In pre-Spring era, one may pass the database flag as a commanline parameter, for instance,
+    if (args[0].equals("oracle") {
+      dao = new DaoOracle();
+    } else if (args[0].equals("informix") {
+      dao = new DaoInformix();
+    } else {
+      throw new ApplicationException("Unsupported database:" + args[0]);
+    }

+  Either way, one ask the question: "Is it the Oracle database?" only once, at the application startup time.